8 Causes of Snow Accidents

 7. Braking Issues

 When the roads are slick from ice or winter conditions, you should allow extra time for stopping your vehicle.

 Often, vehicles that brake too fast or hard while traveling on slick pavement are at risk of fishtailing or drifting.
 To avoid this, slowly pump your brakes rather than quickly slamming them.

 You should know your vehicle’s brake system and how it responds when you quickly apply the brakes.
 With anti-lock brake systems, you may need to press the brakes harder to achieve a quicker stop that allows your vehicle to slow down and come to a complete stop.

 8. Over Acceleration

 Accelerating your vehicle too quickly can prevent it from gaining traction on the road.
 To prevent this, accelerate your vehicle slower than usual by slowly applying the gas and avoid causing your tires to spin.

 Contact Our Car Accident Lawyers Now

-If you have been injured in a snow-related car accident caused by another’s negligence, Lynch Law Firm’s New Jersey personal injury lawyers will fight protect your rights.
+If you have been injured in a snow-related car accident caused by another’s negligence, Lynch Law Firm, PC’s New Jersey personal injury lawyers will fight protect your rights.

 We will investigate your claim and determine if you may be able to pursue legal action against the at-fault driver to recover compensation.